mkiang/disproportionate_prescribing/README.md

 ### Note about reproducibility

-~~When possible, we provide aggregated data and summary results;
-however, in compliance with our data use agreement, **we cannot share the individual-level or prescription-level data**.
-Further, we are required to suppress all results based on fewer than ten providers or ten patients.~~

-**Update about data (12/31/19):** Due to restrictions on our data use agreement, we are not able to publicly share aggregated data and summary results in text format at this time.
-We are working with the data providers to find an acceptable way to give other researchers restricted access to these data.
-Updates will be provided here.
+**Update about data (01/09/19):** Due to restrictions on our data use agreement, we are not able to publicly share aggregated data and summary results.
+However, we have provided mechanisms for interested readers to get both (1) the replication data necessary to reproduce all tables and plots as well as run the Shiny applications locally; and (2) access to the raw data to reproduce the entire pipeline.
+The replication data (with aggregated data and summary results) are available without charge.
+The raw data are available for a fee. *Both require approval from an Optum representative.* These data are available through the [Stanford Center for Population Health Sciences Data Core](http://phsdata.stanford.edu/).
+Please submit a request to phsdatacore`at`stanford`dot`edu.

 This code is provided so that researchers who have established a data use agreement with Optum are be able to reproduce or extend our